justinhrobbins/FlashCards_App/README.md

 In addition to the technology stack outlined above, this project also uses:
 * [Maven](http://maven.apache.org/) for dependency management and project structure
 * [JUnit](http://www.junit.org/) and [Mockito](http://code.google.com/p/mockito/) are used for unit and integration tests
-* Spring RestTemplate is used as the client for web service testing.
+* Spring RestTemplate is used as the client for web service integration testing.
 * [Eclipse](http://www.eclipse.org/) IDE

 ## Deployment